 3. Attitude: A positive attitude can make a real difference.
 Our mood affects how we experience pain.

-If you want to find out more about knee operations, choose the appropriate link above to find out more about each type of operation, including information on knee surgery recovery, common questions about the different types of surgery and post-op pain information.
+If you want to find out more about knee operations, choose the appropriate sections above to find out more about each type of operation, including information on knee surgery recovery, common questions about the different types of surgery and post-op pain information.

 If you need some help working out what is wrong with your knee, visit the knee pain diagnosis section.